 How did I end up on Alaska?
-The story starts with a camel named Hubbly Bubbly and a couple of traveling Kiwis.
+My story starts with a camel named Hubbly Bubbly and a couple of traveling Kiwis.

-I love to travel and years ago, I decided on a solo backpacking trip to Morocco.
-I bought a new backpack, booked a flight and off I went.
+Years ago I decided to head off on a solo backpacking trip to Morocco.
 While in Marrakesh I signed up for a camel trek in the Sahara.
-On that trek, balanced on a surly camel named Hubbly Bubbly, I met two fantastic New Zealanders who, as coincidence would have it, were moving to my neighbourhood in suburban Vancouver.
+On that trek, while balanced on a surly camel named Hubbly Bubbly, I met two fantastic New Zealanders who, as coincidence would have it, were moving to my neighbourhood in suburban Vancouver.

-After they arrived and settled, the three of us, along with my cousin and some our friends started the Spinster Challenge.
-The challenge was to pick an online dating service, try one date per month and report back to the group so we could pick the best service out there.
+After they arrived and settled, the three of us, along with my cousin and some our friends decided to test out all of the online dating services our there.
+We each picked a service with the intent to compare notes and find the best one out there.

-As luck would have it, I met my husband during the challenge.
+As luck would have it, this is how I met my husband.
 Bill was living in Dillingham at the time, a small community off the road system about 90 minutes flight time from Anchorage.

 Bill and I moved to Homer in 2008 with our adopted dog, Milton, so that he could start a new job, we bought a great little house in a wonderful neighborhood, we started a family and have spent years exploring all that Homer has to offer.